geeknik/my-awesome-stars/topics.md

 - [DAGWorks-Inc/burr](https://github.com/DAGWorks-Inc/burr) - Build applications that make decisions (chatbots, agents, simulations, etc...).
 Monitor, trace, persist, and execute on your own infrastructure.
 - [humanlayer/humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
 Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
 - [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
-- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
+- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
+The Agentic last-mile 🪁
 - [OpenBB-finance/OpenBB](https://github.com/OpenBB-finance/OpenBB) - Investment Research for Everyone, Everywhere.
 - [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
 It runs as a CLI that can be parallelized and outputs high-quality markdown content.
 - [raznem/parsera](https://github.com/raznem/parsera) - Lightweight library for scraping web-sites with LLMs